tsikorksi/polodb/README.md

 Polo database and comparison script, written with flask.
 Completed

-Requirements: python3, flask 0.12.2, unittest2
+Requirements: python3, flask 0.12.2, unittest2 (for testing)